Aman18111625/FunnyJokesExtension/README.md

-# Dad-Jokes-Chrome-Extension
+# Funny-Jokes-Chrome-Extension
-You click on this google chrome extension to get a random Joke every time 😂
+You click on this google chrome extension to get a random Joke every time 😂.
+Tech Used:- HTML,CSS,Javascript